MAYANKKS13/MAYANKKS13/README.md

  <h2> :man_technologist: About Me</h2>

 - 💫 People call me MKS.
-- 🌱 Interested in Physics, Mathematics, Coding, Rubik's Cube, Puzzles, etc.
+- 🌱 Interested in Physics, Mathematics, Astronomy, Coding, Rubik's Cube, Puzzles, etc.
-- 👨‍💻 Currently exploring and analysing the software development field and new technologies.
+- 👨‍💻 Currently exploring and analysing the software field and new technologies.
 - 📚 Learning more on languages and development.
 - 📫 Contact me via Gmail: mayankksinha1@gmail.com .